astrid-project/polycube_probes/README.md

 ## Description

-For every node there are three files:
+For every node there are four files:
+* storage: create (if not exist) and connect POD to persistent storage
 * pod: create the pod and its containers (polycube, lcp, logstash and scheduler).
 For example "node-0.yaml"
 * configmap: load configmap of the pod.
 For example "node-0-configmap.yaml"
 * service: description of service for specific pod.
 For example "node-0-service.yaml"